~ a short story

 Wonder what Luciis was doing tonight?

-I walked into the forest undaunted and fully away of what it was my role required as “Dracula’s courier.”
+I walked into the forest undaunted and fully unaware of what it was my role required as “Dracula’s courier.”

 The truth is: I didn’t know anything yet, not at this point.
 I believed I was grabbing travelers in order for them to join our ranks, new warriors for a new age in a new kind of castle.
 One day.
 I’d just been unsuccessful up to that point.
 That would change tonight.